johnathanvman/F6/index.md

 					}
 					if(map[party.y][party.x].units[0].Tags[0] == "Foxgirl" || map[party.y][party.x].units[0].Tags[0] == "Wolfgirl"){
 						Entrys.push("We travel to AMAP, and run into AHOS.
 Her tail wags frantically, she must be eager for a fight!")
+						Entrys.push("We travel to AMAP, and run into AHOS.
+Her hackles rise immediately, she must be eager for a fight!")
 					}
 					if(map[party.y][party.x].units[0].Tags[0] == "Froggirl"){
+						if(FindPersonality("Froggirl") != null){
+							Entrys.push("We travel to AMAP, and run into AHOS.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" and the other frog size each other up before the fight!")
+							Entrys.push("We travel to AMAP, and run into AHOS.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" licks her lips at the other frog.
+It looks like the fight is on!")
+							Entrys.push("We travel to AMAP, and run into AHOS.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" looks pissed when the other frog licks her lips at her.
+It looks like the fight is on!")
+							Entrys.push("We travel to AMAP, and run into AHOS.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" rubs her belly while staring at the other frog.
+The fight is on!")
+							Entrys.push("We travel to AMAP, and run into AHOS.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" looks pissed when the other frog rubs her belly while staring at us.
+The fight is on!")
+						}
 						Entrys.push("We travel to AMAP, and run into AHOS.
 She croaks loudly, and readys her long tongue for a fight!")
 					}
 					if(map[party.y][party.x].units[0].Positive){